WatchMojo: History

-Iranian-born Ashkan Karbasfrooshan was partially raised in Spain and moved to Montreal with his family.
+Ashkan Karbasfrooshan, the founder of WatchMojo, was born in Iran, partially raised in Spain and moved to Montreal with his family as a child.
 While studying at the John Molson School of Business, he decided to work in the online industry.
-He worked at Mamma.com, a search engine based in the city, before joining the website AskMen and spending time at Montreal's sports radio station TSN 690.
+He worked at Mamma.com, a search engine based in the city, before joining the website AskMen and spending time at Montreal's sports radio station TSN 690, where he worked as a radio host covering the Montreal Expos.
 After leaving AskMen, Karbasfrooshan had the idea of starting a website for videos.

-Karbasfrooshan, his wife Christine Voulieris, and Raphael Daigneault founded WatchMojo in 2006.
+Karbasfrooshan, his wife Christine Voulieris, and Raphael Daigneault founded WatchMojo on January 23, 2006.
 (Note: A BNN Bloomberg article from 2019 claims that there were four other co-founders other than Karbasfrooshan, all of whom were still at the company.)
 Montreal was far removed from the major entertainment and internet businesses in the U.S., which made it difficult to see the dynamics of the industry.
 Karbasfrooshan started out with around $250,000 sizeable, but small compared to their competitors and funded WatchMojo from his commissions as a salesperson and his minority stake in AskMen.
 The business was met with intense skepticism from Karbafrooshan's accountants and advisors.
 Karbasfrooshan told Global News in 2016 that, for the first six years, WatchMojo made no revenue.
 He and Voulieris did not pay themselves and took out a second mortgage so that they could pay their employees.
 In vain, he reached out to hundreds of venture capitalists, but they eventually reached one million dollars in debt.

 Nevertheless, WatchMojo continued producing content regardless of whether people would pay for it.
 WatchMojo's YouTube channel was created on 25 January 2007, and its reach grew rapidly.
 Its videos were viewed over 13 million times that year and over 28 million the next.
 In 2012, Karbasfrooshan decided WatchMojo should focus on YouTube and Top 10 videos, where he believed there was a bigger audience.
 That year, they became profitable.
 From 2013 to 2015, the YouTube channel grew from one million to ten million subscribers.
 In 2016, Karbasfrooshan was one of the 36 finalists for the title of Ernst & Young Entrepreneur of the Year in Quebec.